Mushymato/TrinketTinker/guide/6-Extras.md

 Consumes 15 [Omni Geode](https://stardewvalleywiki.com/Omni_Geode) to reroll the variant on a TrinketTinker trinket, no effect on vanilla trinkets.

-The Trinket Colorizer is just a normal machine with qualified id `(BC)mushymato.TrinketTinker_TrinketColorizer`, mods are free to add their own machine rules.

 The colorizer will never roll the same variant twice in a row.
 Anvils have similar rule applied to them for TrinketTinker trinkets.

+Implementation wise, the Trinket Colorizer is a standard machine with qualified ID `(BC)mushymato.TrinketTinker_TrinketColorizer` and a single complex output machine rule.
+Mods are free to disregard